-- Council's renewal budget over the next 10 years is \$173 million. - Building and POS consume 50 per cent of this allocation.
-Road and footpath are 22 and 17 per cent respectively. - Council's total budget for upgrading and creating new assets is \$72 million over the next 10 years.
-Almost half (49 per cent) of it is allocated for POS, which supports community preferences. - A major part (44 per cent) is allocated toward buildings, which may be a concern for managing other assets.
-Creating new buildings also increases operational and maintenance costs significantly. - Banyule is preparing a Community Infrastructure Plan (CIP), which will help understand more accurate capital funding required for buildings.
+- Council's renewal budget over the next 10 years is \$187 million. - Building and POS consume 53 per cent of this allocation.
+Road and footpath are 21 and 15 per cent respectively. - Council's total budget for upgrading and creating new assets is \$63 million over the next 10 years.
+More than half (51 per cent) of it is allocated towards buildings, which may be a concern for managing other assets.
+Creating new buildings also increases operational and maintenance costs significantly. - A significant part (41 per cent) of the upgrade and new assets is allocated for POS, which supports community preferences. - Banyule is preparing a Community Infrastructure Plan (CIP), which will help understand more accurate capital funding required for buildings.